Can I Eat That?:

 - ISBN: 9780714871400

 Julia Rothman creates illustrations and pattern designs for newspapers, magazines, wallpaper, dishware, bedding, billboards, and posters.
-She has authored and illustrated seven books, though this is her first children's book.
+She has authored and illustrated seven books.
 She lives in Brooklyn.

 "This wonderfully stylish, funny and informative book will whet the appetites of young gastronomes and fussy eaters alike."—BookTrust.org.uk

 "It's a book for both dubious and curious eaters that also cleverly explores the foibles of the English language.
 Illustrations by Julia Rothman entertain the kids while unexpected turns of phrase keep adults guessing" —Food52

 "Bright, whimsical illustrations...
 The book has a lot of fun with language." —NPR